shivani0614/shivani0614/README.md

 ### Hi there 👋

+### Hi there! 👋
+I'm Shivani Reddy Aleti, a passionate Full Stack Developer dedicated to crafting seamless and user-friendly web applications.
+With a Master’s in Computers & Information Science from the University of Texas at Arlington, I bring a wealth of knowledge and expertise to every project I undertake.

+🚀 Currently, I'm honing my skills at Sarithm, where I'm involved in building innovative solutions for trucking logistics.
+My expertise lies in JavaScript, ReactJS, AngularJS, and SQL, among other technologies.

+💡 Let's connect on LinkedIn and explore my projects on GitHub!
+I'm always excited to collaborate and innovate.

+Looking forward to connecting with you! 😊

 <!--
 **shivani0614/shivani0614** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.